 ALCS Distribution (UK-based revenue)

 What: from UK-based ALCS revenue

 When: twice a year, between February/March and September/October

 While our general distribution of monies to Rightsholders occur throughout the year, we also make additional distributions on behalf of the UK-based Author’s Licensing and Collecting Society Ltd (ALCS).
 We have an agreement with ALCS to act as their agent and receive and distribute royalties collected and held by ALCS where these are due to New Zealand writers.

 For in-depth answers for all your questions, visit our Knowledge Base

 Calculating the distribution of funds

 The net funds we receive from each licence category are put aside into distribution pools.
-These funds are then allocated according to the copying records we receive from licencees.
+These funds are then allocated according to the copying records we receive from licence holders.
 We divide the total value in each distribution pool by the total number of pages in that pools’ copying records.
 This gives us a page-rate.
-The number of pages of each Rightsholder’s works that have been copied in that pool are then multiplied by the page rate to give a sum owing from that pool.
+The number of pages of each rightsholder’s works that have been copied in that pool are then multiplied by the page rate to give a sum owing from the pool.

-For a full understanding of the distribution process, check out our Distribution Policy here.
+For a full understanding of the distribution process, check out our Distribution Policy (pdf) here.

-The revenue we collect from licensing, after operating costs, is distributed to the Rightsholders of the works copied.
+The revenue we collect from licensing, after operating costs, is distributed to the rightsholders of the works copied.
 A small percentage amount is deducted from the gross distributable funds we receive each year.
-These fees and costs are detailed in our Distribution Policy, and are for operating costs incurred in the processing and distribution of revenue from copyright clearance services and overseas RRO's.
+These fees and costs are detailed in our Distribution Policy, and are for operating costs incurred in the processing and distribution of the revenue received.